lexis-project/Py4Lexis/README.md

       source path/to/Py4Lexis/.venv/bin/activate

-4. Install the package using:
+4. Install the package from root of py4lexis repository:

-      python -m pip install py4lexis
+      python -m pip install .

 5. Proceed to the https://docs.lexis.tech/ for further information how to intialise connection and use built-in methods.